Bill Russell: Basketball

 The games were often difficult for the USF squad, as Russell and his black teammates became targets of racist jeers, particularly on the road.
 In one incident, hotels in Oklahoma City refused to admit Russell and his black teammates while they were in town for the 1954 All-College Tournament.
-In protest, the whole team decided to camp out in a closed college dorm, which was later called an important bonding experience for the group.
+In protest, the whole team decided to fend for themselves in a closed college dorm, which was later called an important bonding experience for the group.
 Decades later, Russell explained that his experiences hardened him against abuse of all kinds, saying: "I never permitted myself to be a victim."

 Racism shaped his lifelong paradigm as a team player, about which Russell said: "At that time it was never acceptable that a black player was the best.
 That did not happen ...
 My junior year in college, I had what I thought was the one of the best college seasons ever.
 We won 28 out of 29 games.
 We won the National Championship.
 I was the MVP at the Final Four.
 I was first team All American.
 I averaged over 20 points and over 20 rebounds, and I was the only guy in college blocking shots.
 So after the season was over, they had a Northern California banquet, and they picked another center as Player of the Year in Northern California.
 Well, that let me know that if I were to accept these as the final judges of my career I would die a bitter old man."
 He is said to have made a conscious decision to put the team first and foremost, and not worry about individual achievements.

-On the hardwood, Russell's experiences were far more pleasant.
-He led USF to NCAA championships in 1955 and 1956, including a string of 55 consecutive victories, and an unofficial double triple-double with 26 points, 27 rebounds, 20 blocks, 3 steals, and an assist.
+On the court, Russell's experiences were far more pleasant.
+He led USF to NCAA championships in 1955 and 1956, including a string of 55 consecutive victories, and a 26-point, 27-rebound, 20-block performance in one game.
 He became known for his strong defense and shot-blocking skills, once denying 13 shots in a game.
 UCLA Bruins coach John Wooden called Russell "the greatest defensive man I've ever seen".
 While at USF, he and Jones helped pioneer a play that later became known as the alley-oop.
-During his college career, Russell was the NCAA Tournament Most Outstanding Player in 1955, averaging 20.7 points per game and 20.3 rebounds per game.
+During his college career, Russell was the NCAA tournament MOP in 1955, averaging 20.7 points per game and 20.3 rebounds per game.